A New Sincerity

 For me Sincerity is really two things.

 Firstly—and this may be a tough idea to swallow—I believe Sincerity is a deep and profound commitment to the idea of truth.
 It’s not just about saying what you feel.
 It’s not trying really hard to believe in what you say.
+It’s not even believing in what you say.
 It’s much more important and fundamental than that.
-It’s about believing that there is such a thing as truth, and believing that truth matters.
+It’s about believing that there is such a thing as truth and that truth matters.
 I say it again, Sincerity is a deep and profound commitment to the idea of truth.

 And secondly—as much as possible—I think Sincerity is a belief in the honest and open expression of that truth.
-It’s a belief that it is important not just to acknowledge the existence of truth, but to express that truth appropriately and as well as you can.
+It’s a belief that it is important not just to acknowledge the existence of truth, but to make an effort to discover it, and then to express that truth appropriately and as well as you can.

 These statements may seem self-evident—that truth is real and good and that we should attempt to express it honestly—but I’m no longer sure that they are.
 In fact, I think these views are increasingly seen as old-fashioned and naïve, even stupid.
 And I believe that this is because that both of these ideas have been under systematic assault for decades.